pauwell/tiny-format-js/README.md

 ## Format Tables

+TinyFormatJs is a tiny vanilla javascript library that lets you input some data and returns this data formatted as a table or tree.
+(Right now only tables are supported).
+Let's look at an example to see how it works.
-This is our set of data:
+First, we need our set of data:

 ```js
 let worker = [